manpagez: man pages & more

 -t, --trace=NAME

-trace NAME when it will be defined
+trace NAME when it is defined

 FLAGS is any of: